-Farm Bucks are good at the Thursday Farmstand for all produce, flowers, honey, and ferment sales.
-They cannot be used to purchase more Farm Bucks, though their pre-discount value may be used against a Farmshare CSA purchase.
+Farm Bucks are good at the Thursday Farmstand for all produce, flowers, honey, and live ferment sales.

-The Farm Bucks price is fixed at $500.
-Pay before Dec 31st, and get $575 to spend at the Farmstand—15% more than you paid for.
-Pay after Dec 31st, and get $550 in Farm Bucks—10% more than you paid for.
+A Farm Bucks purchase is fixed at $500.
+Pay before Jan 1st, and get $550 to spend at the Farmstand—10% more than you paid for.
+Pay on or after Jan 1st, and get $525 in Farm Bucks—5% more than you paid for.
 A 5% online transaction fee will be added to all credit card purchases.